Purpose of the Exam

 Students cannot register for ACCT 3110 until they have passed the Entrance Exam and earned a grade of C or above in both ACCT 2010 and 2020.
 Students who have earned a grade of an A in ACCT 2010 at the University of North Texas in the prior 12 months are granted an exemption and are not required to take the entrance exam.
-For the students who have made an A in ACCT 2010, please contact Becky.Andrews@unt.edu.
-In the e-mail to Mrs. Andrews, please provide your name, student ID number, and provide a screenshot of your “A” in ACCT 2010.
+For the students who have made an A in ACCT 2010, please contact Angela.Benitez@unt.edu.
+In the e-mail to Mrs. Benitez, please provide your name, student ID number, and provide a screenshot of your “A” in ACCT 2010.

 Description of the Exam

 The Entrance Exam is held five times during the year in January, April, May, August, and November.
 The exam dates are strategically held at dates that will allow students to register for ACCT 3110 in the fall, spring, and summer semesters.
 Specific dates and times for the exams can be found on the Department of Accounting web site at the following link: https://cob.unt.edu/acct/3110-exam/registration.
 Students cannot take the exam more than once in any testing period.

 The Entrance Exam is administered by the UNT Accounting Department at the Sage Hall Testing Center using My Accounting Lab software from Pearson.
 The exam is a computer based exam consisting of 50 multiple choice questions over a two hour time limit.
 The cost for taking the exam is $20 which the student will pay directly to Pearson in the registration process.
 The student will be required to pay this $20 fee each time they take the exam.